readdle/swift-windows-gha/README.md

 Based on https://github.com/compnerd/swift-build.

+The goals of this project are to:
+- Provide a tool to build and experiment with Swift (Toolchain and SDK) on Windows in convenient way on local developer machine
+- Provide binary snapshots of dev and release versions of vanilla Swift, as well as customized version by Readdle
+- Provide convenient code/script blocks to integrate Swift build process in arbitrary CI/CD flow

 ### Requirements
 - **_Windows 10 RedStone 4 (10.0.17763.0)_** or newer
 - **_Developer Mode_**.
 Enable in _Settings > Update & Security > For developers_.
 Required to create symlinks without elevation.